NicolaGasparotto/WEBAPPLICATION/README.md

   - response body content: a list of all the pages in the database
 - PUT `/api/pages/:pageId`
   - request body content: the page just created
+- DELETE `/api/pages/:pageId`

+- GET `/api/contents/:contentId`

+- GET `/api/images`

+- GET `/api/blogname`
+  - request parameters: none
+  - response body content: the name of the blog

+- PUT `/api/blogname`
+  - request body content: the name of the blog

+- POST `/api/sessions`
+  - request parameters: none
+  - response body content: in case of a successful login, the user object

+- GET `/api/sessions/:current`
+  - request parameters: none
+  - response body content: if the user is logged in, the user object

+- DELETE `/api/sessions/:current`
+  - request parameters: none
+  - response body content: if the user is correctly logged out, a true value

 ## Database Tables

-- Table `users` - contains all the user Information: `userId, name (must be an Unique value not already present in the table), username, password, salt, admin`
+- Table `users` - contains all the user Information: `userId, username, hash, salt, name, backOfficeView, admin`
 - Table `pages` - contains all the infromation about the page: `idPage, title, author, creationDate, publicationDate`
 - Table `contens` - contains all the content of the page: `idContent, idPage, type, content ( text or imageNamePath )`
+- Table `blogname` - is Junk table that contains the name of the blog: `idBlog, name`

 # Client side